emilypx/appfair.github.io/index.md

 The following `AppEntitlement.usageDescriptionProperties` are the properties for the `Info.plist` metadata that corresponds to the `Sandbox.entitlements` keys:

  * `FairAppDebugger`: permits application to act as a debugger ("cs.debugger")
  * `FairAppNetworkCientUsageDescription`: enables network access, both local and internet ("network.client")
  * `FairAppNetworkServerUsageDescription`: enabled the app to listen on ports and receive connections ("network.server")
-    * `FairAppFilesUserSelectedReadWriteUsageDescription`: allows the app to read and write files that the user has explicitly granted authorization to ("files.user-selected-read-write")
+ * `FairAppFilesUserSelectedReadWriteUsageDescription`: allows the app to read and write files that the user has explicitly granted authorization to ("files.user-selected-read- write")
  * `FairAppFilesUserSelectedReadOnlyUsageDescription`: allows the app read-only access to the files that user has explicitly granted authorization to ("files.user-selected-read-only")
  * `FairAppFilesUserSelectedExecutableUsageDescription`
  * `FairAppFilesDownloadsReadOnlyUsageDescription`
  * `FairAppFilesDownloadsReadWriteUsageDescription`
  * `FairAppAssetsPicturesReadOnlyUsageDescription`
  * `FairAppAssetsPicturesReadWriteUsageDescription`
  * `FairAppAssetsMusicReadOnlyUsageDescription`
  * `FairAppAssetsMusicReadWriteUsageDescription`
  * `FairAppAssetsMoviesReadOnlyUsageDescription`
  * `FairAppAssetsMoviesReadWriteUsageDescription`
  * `FairAppPersonalInformationAddressbookUsageDescription`
  * `FairAppPersonalInformationCalendarsUsageDescription`
  * `FairAppPersonalInformationLocationUsageDescription`
  * `FairAppDeviceCameraUsageDescription`
  * `FairAppDeviceMicrophoneUsageDescription`
  * `FairAppApplicationGroupsUsageDescription`
  * `FairAppDeviceAudioVideoBridgingUsageDescription`
  * `FairAppDeviceUsbUsageDescription`
  * `FairAppPrintUsageDescription`
  * `FairAppDeviceBluetoothUsageDescription`
  * `FairAppDeviceFirewireUsageDescription`
  * `FairAppDeviceAudioInputUsageDescription`
  * `FairAppDeviceSerialUsageDescription`
  * `FairAppFilesBookmarksAppScopeUsageDescription`
  * `FairAppFilesBookmarksDocumentScopeUsageDescription`
  * `FairAppScriptingTargetsUsageDescription`
  * `FairAppAppleEventsUsageDescription`
  * `FairAppAudioUnitHostUsageDescription`
  * `FairAppMachLookupGlobalNameUsageDescription`
  * `FairAppMachRegisterGlobalNameUsageDescription`
  * `FairAppFilesHomeRelativePathReadOnlyUsageDescription`
  * `FairAppFilesHomeRelativePathReadWriteUsageDescription`
  * `FairAppFilesAbsolutePathReadOnlyUsageDescription`
  * `FairAppFilesAbsolutePathReadWriteUsageDescription`
  * `FairAppIokitUserClientClassUsageDescription`
  * `FairAppSharedPreferenceReadOnlyUsageDescription`
  * `FairAppSharedPreferenceReadWriteUsageDescription`

 ## The "Fair App Integration Release" process